CarlGao4/Muse-Sounds/status.md

 Muse Percussion `0.5.10` Mark Tree has a problem that `SFZ\Mark Tree - Rolls - Gliss Down.sfz` takes higher priority than `SFZ\Mark Tree - Hits - Gliss Down.sfz` when adding "ArpgeggioDown"

+Muse Strings `0.4.14` Violins 1 `SFZ\Violins 1 - Sustain Fall.sfz` should only be activated `ForDuration="|4"` according to the metadata file, which I guess means that the note should have a duration equals to or less than 4 16th notes.
+But all notes added "Fall" symbol will activate `SFZ\Violins 1 - Sustain Fall.sfz` instead of `SFZ\Violins 1 - Fall.sfz` even if the note has a duration more than 4 16th notes.

 ## About the uploaded files

 Up until now, I've uploaded all the metadata file to this repo (See [SFZ folder](SFZ)), and their sample file (`*.sts`) has been extracted and rearchived to 7-Zip format, which is uploaded to the release page.
 To see the full list, see [instruments](instruments.md).